KabakiAntony/globalCovid-19Updates/README.md

-# globalCovid-19Updates

 ## What is  globalCovid-19Updates

-It is an api that gives daily updates for consumption by people who are looking to make apps that give users the daily numbers as we track the corona virus figures aroung the world.
+It is a REST API that gives daily updates for consumption by people who are looking to make apps that give users the daily numbers as we track the corona virus figures aroung the world.

+This api is made based on flask framework.

-## Where are getting data from
+## Where am I getting data from ?

-At this point we just getting data and filtering it for our use from the repository that is being maintained by the [John Hopkins University](https://github.com/CSSEGISandData/COVID-19)
+At this point I am getting data and filtering it for our use from the repository that is being maintained by the [John Hopkins University](https://github.com/CSSEGISandData/COVID-19)